Kruthibharath/js-exercises/README.md

 This repository contains 7 sets of exercises which will help you to build your ability and confidence with JavaScript ahead of the start of the programme.
 Completing all sets would be ideal, but please ensure you complete at least the first 5.

-We will be checking over your solutions, so please ensure you `commit` after solving each problem, and don't forget to `push` to GitHub regularly.
+We will be checking over your solutions, so ensure you `commit` to git after solving each problem, and don't forget to `push` to GitHub regularly.

 You may find these exercises challenging but they give you the opportunity to showcase your Growth Mindset and commitment to programming and learning.
 You can always come to us if you are having any trouble! 😊